dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_AutoML/README.md

 Automated machine learning (AutoML) automates the end-to-end process of applying machine learning to real-world problems.
 Given a dataset, AutoML iterates over different data featurizations, machine learning algorithms, hyperparamters, etc. to select the best model based on training scores.

 ## Problem
 This problem is to predict if a customer's review has a positive or negative sentiment.
-We will use small wikipedia-detox-datasets (one dataset for training and a second to test model's accuracy).
+We will use small wikipedia-detox-datasets: one dataset for training and a second to test the model produced by AutoML.
 Human judges assigned every comment in these datasets a sentiment label:
 * 0 - nice/positive
 * 1 - toxic/negative